Misdiagnosis of Diabetes

-Hidden Causes (Secondary Diabetes): There are a number of medical conditions that can cause diabetes symptoms, or diabetes-like conditions, mainly due to their impact on the pancreas.
-These conditions usually cause “insulin deficiency” rather than “insulin resistance”.
+Hidden Causes (Secondary Diabetes): There are a number of medical conditions that can cause hyperglycemia, diabetes symptoms, or diabetes-like conditions, mainly due to their impact on the pancreas.
+These conditions may cause disorders that mimic either “insulin deficiency” or “insulin resistance”.

 - Pancreatitis.
-An inflammation of the pancreas can sometimes cause the insulin-related part of the pancreas (endocrine pancreas) to fail.
+An inflammation of the pancreas can sometimes cause the insulin-related part of the pancreas (endocrine pancreas) to fail, causing insulin deficiency.
 However, pancreatitis more commonly causes digestive symptoms than diabetes-like symptoms.

 - Hemochromatosis (“bronze diabetes”).
+This disease causes insulin deficiency due to pancreas damage.
 A genetic disease that is often overlooked, occurring in about 1 in 200 to 300 people, which damages the pancreas, liver, heart, and joints, among other symptoms.
 If you are diagnosed with diabetes, then a second diagnosis of hidden hemochromatosis is one of those rare cases where it’s good to get a second disease!
 Hemochromatosis is often readily treatable, and doing so can often improve diabetes symptoms, or at least stall any further diabetes progression.
 (Read more about: Hemochromatosis.)

 - Pancreas disorders.
 Other disorders of the pancreas can affect it in a way to cause diabetes-like symptoms.
-Pancreas injury of any type, or any pancreas surgery, may also cause this.
+Pancreas injury of any type, or any pancreas surgery, may also cause insulin deficiency.

 - Acromegaly.
 A rare and insidious disorder of the growth hormone that can cause a form of secondary diabetes.

 - Cushing’s syndrome.
 Another endocrine disorder that can cause secondary diabetes.
-Cushing’s syndrome involves the adrenal glands producing too much corticosteroid hormones, so the effect is similar to “steroid diabetes”.
-There are various other symptoms.
+Cushing’s syndrome involves the adrenal glands producing too much corticosteroid hormones (hypercortisolism), so the effect is similar to “steroid diabetes”.
+There are usually various other symptoms.

 - Pheochromocytoma.
-A form of cancer that may have secondary diabetes as one of its symptoms; other symptoms are likely.
+A form of adrenal gland cancer that may have secondary diabetes as one of its symptoms; other symptoms are likely.